• Skip to primary navigation

 Like any self-respecting chutney worth its salt, this recipe is one with you can make so many variations.

-You can also add ½ c freshly grated coconut to the peanut chutney for a different taste in the groundnut chutney.
+You can also add 1/2 c freshly grated coconut to the peanut chutney for a different taste in the groundnut chutney.
 However, adding coconut reduces the shelf life.
-You can also add 1 tablespoon roasted sesame seeds to this.
+You can also add 1 tbsp roasted sesame seeds to this.
 Sesame seeds give an earthy flavor and improves its nutrition profile too.

 Shelf life and Storage